 Mental Health Impacts of Autistic Burnout

 Autistic burnout can have a profound impact on an individual’s mental health, affecting their emotional well-being, relationships, and overall quality of life.
-The chronic stress and exhaustion associated with autistic burnout can lead to a range of mental health challenges, including:
+The chronic stress and exhaustion and associated symptoms with autistic burnout can lead to a range of mental health challenges, including:

 • Emotional Regulation Challenges: Autistic burnout can disrupt emotional regulation, leading to intense emotional responses, mood swings, and difficulty managing stress.
 This can result in frequent emotional outbursts or periods of emotional numbness, further complicating social interactions and personal relationships.